Not a stalker, honest!

 - Date of birth

-- Plenty of photos, so clearly personal ones
+- Plenty of photos, some clearly personal ones

 - Their likes and dislikes